Geography One - PRESSURE BELTS & WINDS

 South Asian lands have mostly a tropical monsoon type of climate.
 They have a separate and distinct system of winds and air masses.
 In the extremely northern areas like Kashmir, Nepal and Bhutan, the winters are distinctly cold and wet, so they become a little different from the true monsoon climate while the eastern sides of south Asia i.e., the ASEAN and Bangladesh areas may be called the true monsoon type.
 True monsoon types of climate lands experience fairly uniform distribution of temperatures and little diurnal range.
 Low pressures prevail in the summers, which result in the abundance of rainfall by summer monsoons and long drought periods in winter season for more than four months.
 So summers are quite hot and rainy, while winters in the true monsoon climate are almost dry and warm.

-comes to South Asia from the Indian Ocean as south-western winds, then it curves towards the north-west upto Ganges plain and then towards the Indus plain.
+The summer monsoon comes to South Asia from the Indian Ocean as south-western winds, then it curves towards the north-west upto Ganges plain and then towards the Indus plain.

 Usually monsoon winds of South Asia are sub-divided into two parts: